 A workspace is a directory that contains the source files for one or more software projects, as well as a

 BUILD files that contain the instructions that Bazel uses to build the software.

 A workspace directory can be located anywhere on your filesystem and is denoted by the presence of the

-WORKSPACE file at its root.
+WORKSPACE file.
 In this codelab, your workspace directory is

 $HOME/bazel-android-intro/sample/, which contains the sample project files you cloned from the GitHub repo in the previous step.

 Note that Bazel itself doesn't make any requirements about how you organize source files in your workspace.
 The sample source files in this codelab are organized according to Android conventions.

 $WORKSPACE environment variable now to refer to your workspace directory.
 At the command line, enter:

 Every workspace must have a text file named

 WORKSPACE located in the top-level workspace directory.
 For some languages the